Lady Bridget Poulett: Biography

-In 1948 she married Luis Robledo, a Colombian diplomat, owner of Bogota Santa Fe.
+In 1948 she married Luis Robledo, a Colombian diplomat, one of the founders of Independiente Santa Fe football club of Bogotá.
+They divorced later.

 In 1950 Lady Bridget Poulett modelled for Pond's.

 Since both the 8th Earl and his sister Lady Bridget Poulett were childless, in 1968 the 8th and last Earl Poulett sold the Hinton estate, after which he and his wife settled in Jersey, Channel Islands.

+Lady Bridget died in 1978 in Bogotá.